 We’ve highlighted the first “Nike” word to point that out.

-We need to note how not every authentic Travis Scott Jordan 1 tongue tags are cleanly printed, and wavy text occurs in authentic tags as well — however, never are these lines as wavy as per the fake example.
+We need to note how not every authentic Travis Scott Jordan 1 tongue tag is cleanly printed, and wavy text occurs in authentic tags as well — however, never are these lines as wavy as per the fake example.

-Last but not least, notice the weird letter spacing found on the “MADE IN CHINA” row.
-Yes, these Travis Scott AJ1 are made in China but Nike’s factories would not allow inconsistencies like these to leave the factory line.
+Last but not least, notice the weird letter-spacing found on the “MADE IN CHINA” row.
+Yes, these Travis Scott AJ1s are made in China but Nike’s factories would not allow inconsistencies like these to leave the factory line.